keittlab/rpg/README.md

     params = matrix(rnorm(300), 100)
     execute_prepared(params)
     ````
-The call to `execute` evalutes the prepared statement for each row of the
+The call to `execute_prepared` evalutes the prepared statement for each row of the
 supplied parameters.
 This evaluation loop is in C++.

 Installation